homerquan/knot-mongo-graph-connector/README.md

 3. run `node server/server.js`
 4. DONE

-Note: if it's first time run, it will replay all oplogs.
+Note: For the first time run, it will replay all oplogs.
 Make sure all data are in oplogs, otherwise, a full restore may be needed.